spacebarchat/docs/docs/setup/server/configuration/imagor.md

 Our last step is to simply tell Fosscord about Imagor.
 Just set the `cdn_imagorServerUrl` config value to your public endpoint for Imagor, wrapped in quotes.

 For example, if you used the `/media` location in your existing nginx config, it will look something like `"https://your.fosscord.com/media"`.
-If you used a subdomain as suggested in, it will look like `"https://media.your.fosscord.com"`.
+If you used a subdomain, it will look like `"https://media.your.fosscord.com"`.
 Don't include a trailing backslash.

 Congrats!
 After a restart, you've now got Imagor resizing your images!